How To Handle SSRI Withdrawal

 Seeking help for SSRI withdrawal

 While it can be crucial to work closely with your doctor as you wean off SSRIs, it can also be helpful to speak with a licensed therapist regarding your experience and any withdrawal symptoms.
-A therapist may teach you helpful coping strategies and provide you with the professional support you deserve during this potentially challenging time.
+A therapist may teach you helpful coping strategies and provide you with the professional support you deserve as you navigate discontinuation syndrome.
 Talk therapy is almost always recommended as a complement to medication for depression.
 Weaning off an anti-depressant may be a particularly appropriate time for such professional support.

 Benefits of online therapy